-This super easy, baked cod is flaky and buttery!
-It’s served right out of the pan in a creamy mustard and dill sauce.
+This baked cod in creamy mustard dill sauce is super easy to make and the results are flaky and buttery!
+It's oven-baked and served in the pan, making for an easy cleanup.
 This quick, 30-minute fish dinner is a definite must-try German recipe!

 A Favorite One-Pan Fish Recipe

 Oma Sieghilde would make fish for my Opa Elmar every Friday for lunch.
 I despised fish back then, so those were my sister and I's play-outside-all-day days.
 Luckily I love it now, and this fish recipe is one of my very favorite ways to eat fish!

 And the kids love it, too (I am sure I could convince Oma Sieghilde to try it if she was still around).
 This flaky, baked cod in a creamy mustard and dill sauce (in German 'Kabeljau in Senfsoße') is helping me feel right at home.

 This meal is as refreshing as it is warming and comforting, but next is what's best.
 It’s super quick and a one-pan-wonder going from cooktop to oven to table in my oven-safe skillet!

 Since you finish the fish in the oven, it gives you time to tidy the kitchen before dinner is on the table.
 This for me is always a huge win-win.
 If you’re hungry for more German fish recipes, please try my Nordsee-style Fischbrötchen (fish sandwiches from the North Sea) and beer-battered Backfisch.

 - Cod.
 You could get one long fillet and bend it in the pan or two smaller fillets.
 I buy mine at Whole Foods.